ADITYAAV80/E2E-Network-Security/README.md

     ```

 2. Once cluster is created in MongoDB allow access for all IP's by setting it for 0.0.0.0

+3. Enable sudoless login for user you are going to run as or alternative is to have password and store in github actions change ansible command to ask for become password as well

 ## Useful links
 https://app.sendgrid.com/